 Happy Mother’s Day: On Being a Mother

-Oprah featured moms on her show a couple weeks ago.
+Oprah featured moms on her show.
 The two “experts” who “wrote the book” were bubbly, sharp, blond business-type women who wore chic outfits that had never seen spit up or spaghetti sauce stains.
 They rallied the audience into a frenzy of confessions about motherhood which variously decried the hardships of this “first order of creation” occupations.

 “I hate the fluids of babies: pee, spit up, spilt milk, snot.”